 It’s a branding package by a company (Fjord Tours) that sells you the set of tickets for your chosen ‘tour’.
 Booking a “Norway In A Nutshell tour”, therefore, only includes the public transport tickets.
 It does not include meals, drinks, hotel stays or anything else.
 You’re completely on your own the whole way.

 Our choice: One-day round-trip from Bergen, via Voss

-It being my first time in Norway, this was the day trip I’ve been looking forward to for years.
+It, being my first time in Norway, this was the day trip I’ve been looking forward to for years.
 Of course I had to be extra ready for it!
 By waking up at 5+am to get ready, making sure we ate enough for breakfast as fuel at the hotel, and then heading to the railway station early.
 So grateful that my friends were agreeable to my enthusiasm! <3

 First leg: NSB Train ride from Bergen railway station to Voss

 Since our hotel was really, really near the train station, we arrived at 8am when the train was to set off at 8.43am.
 It was way too early and the train doors had not yet opened for boarding.
 The good thing was there was also very few other people waiting.